JaninaSophieJanssen/Team_2/README.md

 # Advanced Natural Language Processing - The Road to LLMs - Winter Term 2025/26

 This is the GitHub Repository for the ANLP course in the winter term 2025/26.
 Here, you can find all lecture slides as well as the notebooks and code examples.
+This forked Repo is for team two.
+Our reports is found as a pdf, and our notebooks are saved xxxx

 ## Requirements & Grading